WAHU0508/Personal-Expense-Tracker/README.md

 # Sharon_Gikenye
-# Expense Tracker
+# Bucks Buddy - Your Personal Expense Tracker

-Expense Tracker is a web application that helps users manage and track their expenses.
-Users can add expenses, categorize them, and set a monthly budget.
+Bucks Buddy is a web application that helps users manage and track their expenses.
+Users can add expenses and categorize them.
 The application also provides a summary of expenses and displays the remaining budget.

 ## Features